-I. Drivers' Training & Certification Program: The District acknowledges that safe driving is a responsibility that requires special knowledge, skills, and abilities; therefore, the District shall maintain a Drivers' Training & Certification Program (Program).
+I. Drivers' Training & Certification Program: The District acknowledges that safe driving is a responsibility that requires special knowledge, skills and abilities, therefore, the District shall maintain a Drivers' Training & Certification Program (Program).

-- a) The Fire Chief shall appoint a Program Manager. - b) In lieu of requiring a commercial driver's license (CDL) to drive Heavy Vehicles, the District has adopted emergency vehicle incident prevention (EVIP) program approved by the State of Washington. - c) Only those Members with an Acceptable Driving Record may participate in the Program. - d) A Driver/Operator's Training Task Book and testing process will be prepared and administered by the Program Manager. - e) Only those Members who have successfully completed their written examination and practical evaluation may be certified as a Driver/Operator. - f) Non-certified Drivers may only drive District Light Vehicles and shall not operate such vehicles in Emergency Mode.
+- a) The Fire Chief shall appoint a Program Manager. - b) In lieu of requiring a commercial driver's license (CDL) to drive Heavy Vehicles, the District has adopted emergency vehicle incident prevention (EVIP) program approved by the State of Washington. - c) Only those Members with an Acceptable Driving Record may participate in the Program. - d) A Driver/Operator's Training Task Book will be prepared by the Program Manager. - e) Non-certified Drivers may only drive District Light Vehicles and shall not operate such vehicles in Emergency Mode.